wich229/js-adagrams/README.md

 | L : 4  | Y : 2 |
 | M : 2  | Z : 1 |

 **Note:** Making sure that the drawn letters match the rules of the letter pool can be straightforward or very difficult, depending on how you build the data structure for the letter pool.
-It is worth spending some time with your partner to think carefully about this.
+It is worth spending some time to think carefully about this.

 ### Wave 2
 Next, we need a way to check if an input word (a word a player submits) only uses characters that are contained within a collection (or hand) of drawn letters.
 Essentially, we need a way to check if the word is, indeed, an anagram of some or all of the given letters in the hand.

-To do so, add a function called `Adagrams.usesAvailableLetters` in `src/adagrams.js`.
+To do so, add a function called `usesAvailableLetters` inside of the `Adagrams` object in `src/adagrams.js`.
 This method should have the following properties:

 - Has two parameters:
    - `input`, the first parameter, describes some input word, and is a string